pprunty/pprunty.github.io/posts/--09-lotto.md

 ---
-#title: "Beating the Lottery: A Machine's Perspective"
+title: "How to Play Powerball Lottery: A Computer's Perspective"
-title: "Can My Machine Beat The Powerball Lottery?"
 date: "2024-08-06"
 image: "/images/articles/lotto2.png"
 description: "Don't play the lotto."